Animal House: Principal photography

-Filming began on October 24, 1977, and concluded in the middle of December 1977. and Landis brought the actors who played the Deltas up five days early to bond.
-Staying at the Rodeway Inn motel in adjacent Springfield, they moved an old piano from the lobby into McGill's room, which became known as "party central."
-James Widdoes ("Hoover") remembers, "It was like freshman orientation.
+Filming began at the University of Oregon on October 24, 1977 and concluded in mid-December 1977.
+Landis brought the actors who played the Deltas to Oregon five days before the start of production, to bond.
+Staying at the Rodeway Inn motel in adjacent Springfield, an old piano was moved from the lobby into McGill's room, which became known as "party central."
+James Widdoes, who played Hoover, remembers, "It was like freshman orientation.
 There was a lot of getting to know each other and calling each other by our character names."
 This tactic encouraged the actors playing the Deltas to separate themselves from the actors playing the Omegas, helping generate authentic animosity between them on camera.
 Belushi and his wife Judy rented a house in south Eugene to keep him away from alcohol and drugs; she remained in Oregon while he commuted to New York City for Saturday Night Live.

-University of Oregon students got haircuts to appear as extras.
+U of O students got haircuts to appear as extras.
 Not knowing the story, they were bemused to see a horse being led into Johnson Hall.
 Although the cast members were admonished against mixing with the college students, one night, some girls invited several of the cast to a fraternity party; assuming the invitation had been made with the knowledge of the fraternity, the actors arrived and were initially greeted coldly which soon turned to open hostility.
 It was obvious the group was not welcome, and as they were leaving, Widdoes threw a cup of beer at a group of drunk Oregon Ducks football players and a melee "like a scene from the movie" broke out.
-Tim Matheson, Bruce McGill, Peter Riegert, and Widdoes narrowly escaped, with McGill suffering a black eye and Widdoes getting several teeth broken or knocked out.
+Tim Matheson, Bruce McGill, Peter Riegert and Widdoes narrowly escaped, with McGill suffering a black eye and Widdoes getting several teeth broken or knocked out.

 Other than Belushi's opening yell, the food fight was filmed in one shot, with the actors encouraged to fight for real.
-Flounder's dexterous catching of flying groceries in the supermarket was another single shot; Furst deftly caught most of the grocery items Matheson and Landis rapidly threw at him from off camera, to the director's amazement.
-By filming the long courtroom scene in one day, Landis won a bet with Reitman.
+Kent "Flounder" Dorfman (Stephen Furst)'s dexterous catching of flying groceries in the supermarket scene was another single shot; Furst deftly caught most of the grocery items Matheson and Landis rapidly threw at him from off camera, to the director's amazement.
+By filming the long student courtroom scene in one day, Landis won a bet with Reitman.

 The film's budget was so small that during the 32 days of shooting in Eugene, mostly in November, Landis had no trailer or office and could not watch dailies for three weeks.
-His wife Deborah Nadoolman purchased most of the costumes at local thrift stores, and she and Judy Belushi made the party togas.
-Landis and Bruce McGill staged a scene for reporters visiting the set where the director pretended to be angry at the actor for being difficult on the set.
+His wife, Deborah Nadoolman, purchased most of the costumes at local thrift stores and she and Judy Belushi made the party togas.
+Landis and McGill staged a scene for reporters visiting the set where the director pretended to be angry at the actor for being difficult on the set.
 Landis grabbed a breakaway pitcher and smashed it over McGill's head.
 He fell to the ground and pretended to be unconscious.
-The reporters were completely fooled, and when Landis asked McGill to get up, he refused to move.
+The reporters were completely fooled and when Landis asked McGill to get up, he refused to move.